wallarm/fast-examples/README.md

 ## CircleCI

-* Example of running DVWA with FAST in a [CircleCI](https://circleci.com/) environment: https://github.com/wallarm/fast-example-circleci-dvwa-integration
+* Example of running DVWA with FAST in the [CircleCI](https://circleci.com/) environment: https://github.com/wallarm/fast-example-circleci-dvwa-integration
 * Similar setup with the Ruby on Rails example: https://github.com/wallarm/fast-example-circleci-rails-integration